yingju0928/segment_pytorch/README.md

 # segment_pytorch
-using CMR Data and pytorch
+Using CMR Data (from https://github.com/mshunshin/SegNetCMR )and pytorch catalas